 The Group has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Board ("AASB") that are relevant to their operations and effective for the year.

-New and revised Standards and amendments thereof and Interpretations effective for the year that are relevant to the Group include:
+There have been no significant new and revised Standards and amendments thereof and Interpretations effective for the year that are relevant to the Group.